1. WE COME TO YOUR SCHOOL!

 We would meet in a main area with the whole workshop group and break off in classrooms for the preparation of the first part and then all students come back to present in the main area before the whole group – for each workshop.

-After an introduction, the visiting MFT personnel will conduct a workshop with and select the students in the 9 roles plus a narrator to present a dramatised reading of the text as a model and then conduct a workshop with students to help them develop their own performance.
+After an introduction, the visiting MFT personnel will conduct a workshop with the students Teachers have pre-selected [lists must be sent to MFT beforehand] in the 9 roles plus a narrator to present a dramatised reading of the text as a model and then conduct a workshop with students to help them develop their own performance.
 The students will be able to present their interpretations for judging.
 MFT personnel will direct students to entertain and enhance their learning experience.

 Please complete the form below with any queries in the first instance and we shall respond to you.